tadija/swift-greenfield/Packages/Shared/README.md

 # Shared

-This package defines shared logic used by other packages.
+This package defines shared logic used by any module in "Features" package.